 After a couple more seconds of silence, I couldn’t take it anymore.
 “Can I help you?”
 I asked, crossing my arms across my chest.
 Malfoy glanced up from his study of the ant to frown.

-“This is my house,” He stated, “I should be asking you
+“This is my house.”
+He stated.
+“I should be asking you that.”

 “Aunt Rosie?”
 Malfoy repeated, trying to mask his surprise behind a snigger.
 “We’re related now?”

 He just shrugged and turned to his little sister.
 “Do you really think this red headed freak is funner than me?”
-He said, smirking slightly, “C’mon, sweetie, you know you love me more,”
+He said, smirking slightly “C’mon, doll, you know you love me more.”

 I laughed and passed her the apple.
 “And how can you tell?”
 I asked, placing a kiss on top of her pale curls.
 “Does it whisper to you?”